zedkei84/zdenko-blog-website/_posts/2020-11-02-install-jenkins-on-ubuntu-20-04.md

 JAVA installed.

 Check with:
 ~~~ bash
 java -version
 ~~~

-If JAVA not installed, install it:
+If JAVA is not installed, install it:
 ~~~ bash
 sudo apt install openjdk-11-jre-headless -y
 ~~~